GSA/itvmo/_pages/services/oem.md

                   <div>
                      <div>
                         <p class="tab-p">
                           In July 2021, the ITVMO began a deep dive of Microsoft to support Agencies with specific procurement issues including transitioning from G3 to G5, negotiating terms and conditions, and contract lifecycle management.
                         </p>
                         <p class="tab-p">
                            In July 2022, the ITVMO began evaluating Microsoft through the OEM Assessment Process.
 As a result of the Assessment, the ITVMO identified common challenges for Federal agencies focused on standard terms and conditions, consumption management, extended audit logging concessions, and annual budget forecasting support.
                         </p>
                         <p class="tab-p">
-                           Information, resources, and trainings as a result of the Assessment and ongoing engagements can be found below.
+                          Information, resources, and training as a result of the Assessment and ongoing engagements can be found below.
                         </p>
                      </div>
                      <div class="links-list">